a-leja/Tasks-REST-API-App/README.md

-### TasksManager
+### Tasks

-TasksManager is a simple CRUD application that uses REST API to communicate with Trello.
+Tasks Application is a simple CRUD application that uses REST API to communicate with Trello.

  Tech stack used:
   * REST API